-"Just to have my historical agronomic data organized by the procedures adopted in this network was worthwhile to be a member".
+"Having my historical record keeping data organized by the procedures adopted in this network was worthwhile to be a member".
 Ivan Bedin (farming 25,000 acres)

 On Farm Precision Agriculture Network

 The biggest advantage of doing on farm research instead of small plots is the possibility to have large treatment plots on top of spatial variability in the real farmer condition.
 Generating data in the same region and crop system is the best way to extrapolate research results.

 The major objective of this on farm precision agriculture research area is to conduct large plot experiments mainly in Louisiana to build a network knowledge database of crop yield response site-specifically to guide variable rate inputs application.
 Joining this network, you will help with valuable data for science and have one field trial mapped for FREE depending on LSU Precision Ag Team and equipment availability.

 Joining the network you will have one field of about 40-80 acres mapped for electrical conductivity and one NDVI image using drones equipped with active sensors and multispectral cameras during your crop growing season.
 Not all farmers that join the network will be mapped due to limitations of resources.